 Not everyone thinks that participative approaches are the best way to go in all situations.
 Gary Yukl, for example, warns that the lack of “consistent results about the effectiveness of participative leadership probably means that various forms of participation are effective in some situations but not in others.”
 Recognizing this explicitly is Henry Mintzberg who says that in times of crisis, people not only expect directive leadership, but demand it.
 Because the organization “must respond quickly and in an integrated fashion, it turns to its leader for direction.”

 John Kotter and Leonard Schlesinger also use time as the key variable when offering their continuum that goes from “a very rapid implementation, a clear plan of action, and little involvement of others [to] a much slower change process, a less clear plan, and involvement on the part of many people other than the change initiators.”
-The bottom line is that if you need lots of acceptance, go slower; if you don’t need it, go as fast as you want.
+The bottom line is that if you need lots of acceptance, go slower, if you don’t need it, go as fast as you want.

+Equally important to the steps are the conditions for success that Allison and Kay advocate in the table below: